 "Will, was she pretty?"

 Her friend grinned sheepishly.
-"Well ok, maybe I noticed a little.
+"Well okay, maybe I noticed a little.
 She's small, long dark hair, real delicate looking.
 But she's like totally loony on account of too long a stay in that demon place.
 I mean in a mad scientist kind of way because she seems really smart too."

 Buffy frowned.
 "I think she's staying there."

 "Sure.
 I know."
 But she didn't know anymore.
 He seemed to love so many people.
 Faith, Darla, now this Fred person.
-Buffy might believe she was his soul mate but it sure was getting crowded in his soul.
+Buffy might believe she was his soulmate but it sure was getting crowded in his soul.

 She looked around.
 "Where's Dawn?"

-"It's like they snuck out," Buffy complained.
+"It's like they snuck out."

-"Oh there was nothing sneaky about it.
-They got up, announced their plans, and left same as always."
+"Oh, there was nothing sneaky about it.
+They got up, announced their plans, and left, same as always."

 "You know what I mean."
 She dropped the subject as she saw Giles come out.

 "We're all set, Amy.
-Angel is already making some calls.
+Angel's already making some calls.
 It may take a bit longer than we thought.
 He wants you to become a familiar face around the shelter so that when you do 'suddenly' remember who you are there will be a number of people to back the story up.
 Do you mind living a lie for a week or so?"

 Amy shook her head.
 "I was worrying about how I would explain being gone.
 This sounds good.
-Kind of scary though."
+Kind of scary, though."

 "Just think of how happy your dad will be when you call him from LA."
 Willow shared a smile with Amy.